flaneurette/Health-Library/Documents/Medical/Vaccination/README.md

 A schedule for people **over 48 years of age**.

+> Costs: set aside at least a 750 to a 1000 euro's to cover all vaccinations costs.
+If you don't start saving money right now.

 ```
 | Vaccine                                  | Benefit / Why Now                                                                        | Priority
 | -----------------------------------------| ---------------------------------------------------------------------------------------- | -----------------------------------------------------------------------------------------